nabiha-b/CECS-274/BinarySearchTree/README.md

 This program stimulates a Binary Search Tree.
-It allows users to Add, Remove, and/or Empty the tree and displays it.
+It allows users to add, remove, and/or empty the tree and displays it.
 It also has a balanced default tree that users can view and modify.